dssg/hitchhikers-guide/tech-tutorials/testtesttest/ds_testing.md

     evaluate_model(model, test)
 ```

 In the training step above `load_features`, `load_models` and `evaluate_model` depend on your project, maybe you are loading data from PostgresSQL, maybe from HDF5.
-The models you train also depend on your project and the evaluation depends on which metrics are best suited for your project's objective.
+The models you train also depend on your project and the evaluation depends on which metrics are best suited for your project's goal.

 Those functions are building blocks and the *source code* for those should be outside your training script.
-Probably the `load_features` function is does a lot of data transformations, try to divide it in various *small* functions and run *unit tests* on them.
+Probably the `load_features` function does a lot of data transformations, try to divide it in various *small* functions and run *unit tests* on them.

 ### Make the data assumptions in your code explicit

-When working on your pipeline your code may work fine, but what if you are feeding the wrong data?
+When working on your pipeline the math/logic may work fine, but what if you are feeding the wrong data?
 Imagine what would happen if you train a classifier and you forgot to delete the outcome variable in your feature set, that sounds like a dumb mistake, but as your pipeline gets more and more complex, *it can happen*.

 To prevent those things from happening you should *test your pipeline at runtime*, meaning that you should check for red flags while training models.
 Let's see an example.